hamzaahmedsiddiqui/GifApp/README.md

 GroupFolder descriptions:

+StoryBoard :
+contains Main storyBoard and Lunch Screen.

+Model :
-StoryBoard : contains Main storyBoard and Lunch Screen Model : contain related models which are used in modeling and handling data coming from servers (random gif api used and search gif api used ).
-Use model classes to decouple data
+contain related models which are used in modeling and handling data coming from servers (random gif api used and search gif api used ).
+Use model classes to decouple data.

+View:
-View: contain view class of collection cell
+contain view class of collection cell.

+ViewModel :
-ViewModel : Contain ViewModel used to retrieves the necessary data from the DataModel.
+Contain ViewModel used to retrieves the necessary data from the DataModel.

+Controller:
-Controller: contains all the UiViewController classes connected to uiviewcontroller in stoaryboard , playing role as UI based functions
+contains all the UiViewController classes connected to uiviewcontroller in stoaryboard , playing role as UI based functions.

+Utilities :
-Utilities : contain classes used in differnet utilities functions
+contain classes used in differnet utilities functions

+Services:
-Services: contain class which encapsulates our network request call to the server to get data
+contain class which encapsulates our network request call to the server to get data.